VVUQ · Module 10 of 10

 2. What determines model risk?

-The model's influence on the decision and the consequence of being wrong.
+The model's influence on the decision and the consequence of being wrong, judged as levels and read together, not multiplied and not a probability.

 TodayFinish this quiz and Levels 1 and 2 of the ladder.

-+1 dayRe-derive the risk score and margin from a blank page.
++1 dayRe-derive the risk judgement and the margin from a blank page.

 +3 daysAssess the credibility of three simulation uses.